 Truth: You are not responsible for making your loved one happy.
 Trying to keep someone else happy all the time is the surest way to develop caregiver burnout.
-Report depression, A feeling of nervousness, worried thoughts and physical distress., or mood changes to the doctor and a therapist, who will use their professional skills to help.
+Report depression, anxiety or mood changes to the doctor and a therapist, who will use their professional skills to help.

 This article is an excerpt from Mood: A Mind's Guide to Parkinson’s (page 23).
 Download the educational guide today to learn more about Parkinson’s-related depression and anxiety and how to manage these symptoms — for both people with PD and care partners.
 To order your free print version, contact our Helpline at 1-800-4PD-INFO (1-800-473-4636) or firstname.lastname@example.org.